sam-goodwin/eventual/docs/reference/2-event.md

 myService.events.bus; // <-- the Event Bus that belongs to "myService"
 ```

-With this, you can then provide the ARN to your other service code, e.g. a Lambda Function:
+You can then provide this ARN to your external service, such as a Lambda Function, by adding it to the environment variables of the function.
+For example:

 ```ts
 myFunction.addEnvironment(